Roger Goodell: Player conduct policy

-Spygate
+Handling of Spygate and the ordered destruction of Patriots' film tapes

 On September 13, 2007, Goodell disciplined the New England Patriots and head coach Bill Belichick after New England attempted to videotape the defensive signals of the New York Jets from an illegal position on September 9.
 In the aftermath, Belichick was fined the league maximum of $500,000.
-The Patriots themselves were fined $250,000 and had to forfeit a first round pick in the 2008 NFL Draft.
-Goodell came down hard on the Patriots because he felt Belichick's authority over football operations (Belichick is effectively the Patriots' general manager as well as head coach) was such that his decisions were "properly attributed" to the Patriots as well.
+The Patriots themselves were fined $250,000 and had to forfeit a first round pick in the 2008 NFL draft.
+As part of Goodell's probe into the allegations, the NFL required the Patriots to turn over any and all notes and tapes relating to the taping of opponents' defensive signals.
+The Patriots did not want the video tapes to leave their facilities, so league officials, by order of Goodell, went to the Patriots' athletic facilities and proceeded to smash the tapes.
+The decision to destroy the tapes was controversial.
+Goodell said that he had come down hard on the Patriots because he felt Belichick's authority over football operations (Belichick was effectively the Patriots' general manager as well as head coach) was such that his decisions were "properly attributed" to the Patriots as well.
 Goodell said he considered suspending Belichick, but decided against it because he felt fining them and stripping them of a draft pick were "more effective" than a suspension.

-2011 NFL lockout
+Involvement in the 2011 NFL lockout

 Outside of player conduct, Goodell is also known for his work in the 2011 NFL lockout.
 Prior to the start of the 2011 NFL season, Goodell worked with NFL owners and the NFLPA on settling the NFL lockout which ran from March 11 to August 5.
 During the lockout, at the request of some NFL teams, he held conference calls with season ticket holders where he discussed the collective bargaining agreement and conducted question-and-answer sessions on various NFL topics.